 How to Put On and Remove Protective Equipment Used for Coronavirus

-You must put on and remove personal protective equipment correctly to prevent COVID-19 contamination.
+You must put on and remove a hazmat suit and accessories correctly to prevent COVID-19 contamination.

 See this easy-to-follow visual PDF guide from the CDC on how to put on and remove hazmat suits, masks, gloves and goggles.